MicrosoftLearning/AI-102-AIEngineer/Instructions/16-image-classification.md

 > **Note**: The Python SDK package includes both training and prediction packages, and may already be installed.

+2. Expand the **test-classifier** folder to view the files it contains, which are used to implement a test client application for your image classification model.
 3. Open the configuration file for your client application (*appsettings.json* for C# or *.env* for Python) and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *prediction* resource, the project ID for the classification project, and the name of your published model (which should be *fruit-classifier*).
 Save your changes.
 4. Open the code file for your client application (*Program.cs* for C#, *test-classification&period;py* for Python) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported